NASS2023/Brain2Text/README.md

 ![image](https://github.com/NASS2023/Brain2Text/blob/main/IMAGES/textvec.jpg)

-# BRAIN2TEXT:
+## BRAIN2TEXT:

-This is phase 3 of the task.
+This is the **phase 3** of the task.
 Here we take the outputs of the previous two phases and try to set up a mapping between them.
-We have build a novel decoder architecture for the text generation purpose.
+We have build a **novel decoder** architecture for the text generation purpose.
 Our novel architecture is as follows:

 ![image](https://github.com/NASS2023/Brain2Text/blob/main/IMAGES/decoder.jpg)